Person reviewing short-term loan options after receiving medical bills with existing debt

 Payday Loans vs. Personal Installment Loans

 Payday loans typically carry APRs between 300% and 400% and require repayment by your next paycheck.
 Personal installment loans from banks or credit unions can range from 8% to 36% APR and spread repayment across months.
-For anyone managing existing debt, the installment structure is almost always the safer option — provided you qualify.
+The installment structure is almost always the safer option for anyone managing existing debt, provided you qualify.

 If you are comparing multiple offers, our guide on how to compare short-term loan offers without getting fooled by low APR claims explains how promotional rates can obscure the true borrowing cost.